-This "defense" is one of my major annoyances, because it makes so little sense and yet is used so often.
+###God of the Gaps This “defense” is one of my major annoyances, because it makes so little sense and yet is used so often.
 It first homes in on a single gap in knowledge (even if evolution is true, what started it?)
-It then holds up this "gap" and declares that the gap makes the entire theory false (since evolution doesn't explain how life started, evolution is completely wrong).
-Finally, it says that, because science has this gap in its understanding, god--specifically, the god in which the arguer believes--is real.
+It then holds up this “gap” and declares that the gap makes the entire theory false (since evolution doesn’t explain how life started, evolution is completely wrong).
+Finally, it says that, because science has this gap in its understanding, god–specifically, the god in which the arguer believes–is real.
 This, somehow, is proof of god!

 In actuality, a single gap does not render incorrect all the other evidence and knowledge of a topic.
 All it means is that we have more learning to do.
 This is similar to the section above where I talked about not asking questions.
 Christians want us to see a gap, assume god, and stop there.
 Take this idea back some years, and imagine if we’d stopped at the gap of mercury; we can’t explain Mercury’s odd orbit with Newton’s gravity.
 That’s a gap in the current theory of gravity, therefore god exists.
 We’d stop there, never trying to fill in the gap, and we’d have no relativity, with all the wondrous things Einstein brought to the table.
 Going back further, consider lightning; god wills the lightning to strike where it does, and we can’t explain it any other way.
 That’s a gap, therefore god exists.
 No studying, no understanding, no filling the gap.